-Albeit not strictly quantitative, this comparison underscores similarities between LBGs and our findings with LAEs: $\approx 40-60$~percent of the SBLAs are identifiable with circumgalactic gas within $\approx 300~\rm kpc$ and $\approx 300~\rm km~s^{-1}$ of star-forming galaxies.
 LAEs and LBGs are, however, only partially overlapping populations: the typical halo mass of LBGs is inferred around $\approx 10^{11.5}-10^{12}~$M$_\odot$ \citep{bielby_vlt_2013,rakic_measurement_2013} and the mass of LAEs selected by typical IFS observations spans a luminosity-dependent range of $M_{\rm h}\approx 10^{10}-10^{11.5}{\rm M_\odot}$ \citep{herrero_alonso_clustering_2023}.
 Recent theoretical work by \citet{santos_finding_2025} suggests a connection between the velocity scale over which SBLAs are found and the halo mass of the associated galaxies.
 According to the cross-correlations in Fig.~\ref{fig:correlation_links}, stronger signal over velocity scales $\gtrsim 250~\rm km~s^{-1}$ is to be expected for halos with $M_{\rm h}\gtrsim 10^{11}~{\rm M_\odot}$, with a peak at $M_{\rm h}\approx 10^{11.5}~{\rm M_\odot}$.
-The LAEs in MAGG are bright enough ($\log L_{\rm Ly\alpha} / \rm erg~s^{-1} \gtrsim 41.8$; see Fig.~\ref{fig:LF}) to enter the intermediate and high-luminosity range according to the definition in the clustering analysis by \citet{herrero_alonso_clustering_2023}.
+The LAEs in MAGG are bright enough ($\log[L_{\rm Ly\alpha}/({\rm erg~s^{-1}})]\gtrsim 41.8$; see Fig.~\ref{fig:LF}) to enter the intermediate ($\langle \log[L_{Ly\alpha}/({\rm erg\,s^{-1}})]\rangle=41.64$) and high-luminosity range ($\langle \log[L_{Ly\alpha}/({\rm erg\,s^{-1}})]\rangle=42.34$) according to the definition in the clustering analysis by \citet{herrero_alonso_clustering_2023}.
 The inferred mass is therefore around $M_{\rm h}\approx 10^{11.2}~{\rm M_\odot}$, which is just a factor $\approx 2$ smaller than the peak value predicted by \citet{santos_finding_2025}.
 Given the wide distributions reported in their figure~B.1, this small discrepancy does not imply a tension.
 Expanded samples should next explore the dependence of the LAE-SBLA association on luminosity, as a test of the predicted halo mass range.
 We also note that observational selection effects limit the detection of LAEs to relatively luminous galaxies.